Attitudes to Language Reading Answers: IELTS Reading Test

 Language, moreover, is a very public behaviour, so it is easy for different usages to be noted and criticised.
 No part of society or social behaviour is exempt: linguistic factors influence how we judge personality, intelligence, social status, educational standards, job aptitude, and many other areas of identity and social survival.
 As a result, it is easy to hurt, and to be hurt, when language use is unfeelingly attacked.

-All the main languages have been studied prescriptively, especially in the 18th century approach to the writing of grammars and dictionaries.
+All the main languages have been studied prescriptively, especially in the 18th-century approach to the writing of grammar and dictionaries.
 The aims of these early grammarians were threefold: (a) they wanted to codify the principles of their languages, to show that there was a system beneath the apparent chaos of usage, (b) they wanted a means of settling disputes over usage, and (c) they wanted to point out what they felt to be common errors, in order to 'improve' the language.
 The authoritarian nature of the approach is best characterised by its reliance on ‘rules' of grammar.
 Some usages are 'prescribed,' to be learnt and followed accurately; others are 'proscribed,' to be avoided.
-In this early period, there were no half-measures: usage was either right or wrong, and it was the task of the grammarian not simply to record alternatives but to pronounce judgement upon them.
+In this early period, there were no half-measures: usage was either right or wrong, and it was the task of the grammarian not simply to record alternatives but to pronounce judgment upon them.

 These attitudes are still with us, and they motivate a widespread concern that linguistic standards should be maintained.
 Nevertheless, there is an alternative point of view that is concerned less with standards than with the facts of linguistic usage.
 This approach is summarised in the statement that it is the task of the grammarian to describe, not prescribe to record the facts of linguistic diversity, and not to attempt the impossible tasks of evaluating language variation.
-In the second half of the 18th century, we already find advocates of this view, such as Joseph Priestiey, whose Rudiments of English Grammar (1761) insists that 'the custom of speaking is the original and only just standard of any language!
+In the second half of the 18th century, we already find advocates of this view, such as Joseph Priestley, whose Rudiments of English Grammar (1761) insist that 'the custom of speaking is the original and only just standard of any language!
 Linguistic issues, it is argued, cannot be solved by logic and legislation.
 And this view has become the tenet of the modern linguistic approach to grammatical analysis.

 In our own time, the opposition between 'descriptivists' and 'prescriptivists' has often become extreme, with both sides painting unreal pictures of the other.
 Descriptive grammarians have been presented as people who do not care about standards because they see all forms of usage as equally valid.
 Prescriptive grammarians have been presented as blind adherents to a historical tradition.
 The opposition has even been presented in quasi-political terms—radical liberalism vs. elitist conservatism.